What If I Told You Not Everything You’ve Been Told Is True?

 How Exceptions Work in Practice

 In real life, exceptions often arise from human behavior, cultural practices, or even errors.
-Take the example of “All people speak English, except for those who speak only Mandarin.And ” This isn’t a universal truth, but it’s a reminder that exceptions exist in every field.
+Take the example of “All people speak English, except for those who speak only Mandarin.That's why ” This isn’t a universal truth, but it’s a reminder that exceptions exist in every field.
 The key is to recognize that exceptions don’t invalidate the rule—they just add layers of complexity.

 Common Mistakes: When Exceptions Are Overlooked